-Well, I have no time for yoga, my baby doesn’t sleep and the only nuts I consume are in a Snickers bar – so I came up with my own list…
+Well, I have no time for yoga, my baby doesn’t sleep and the only nuts I consume are in an occasional Snickers bar – so I came up with my own list…

 1. Just so you know, you are probably going to get fat, have heart disease, anxiety and depression… There, now you don’t have to waste time googling the adverse effects of sleep-deprivation in the middle of the night.
 You’re welcome.

 2. View sleep as a luxury not a necessity.
 This way any amount of sleep you get is automatically a treat.

 3. DO NOT go out in public if you have been up all night.
 There are people out there and you may have to talk to them.